webrating/wpcampus-resources/_resources/accessibility.md

 <h2>How To Get Started</h2>
 Introducing accessibility practices into your workflow has a few steps but over time it will become second nature.
 It makes your technology better for everyone.
 You'll find all the information you need on this page.

+The W3C also has a great resource for <a href="https://www.w3.org/WAI/gettingstarted/tips/index.html">Tips for Getting Started with Web Accessibility</a>.

 <ol>
 	<li>Become familiar with WCAG standards and practices (text alternatives, access via keyboard, etc).</li>
 	<li>Adopt a checklist into your workflow to ensure you've addressed needs for new content and functionality.</li>